yazanabdulhafez/reading-notes/class-02.md

 * STRING OPERATORS
 Combine two strings
-greeting= 'Hi 1 + 'Mol ly';
+greeting= 'Hi' + 'Molly';
 The value of greeting is now Hi Molly.

 * COMPARISON OPERATORS
-Compare two values and return true or fa 1 se buy = 3 > 5;
+Compare two values and return true or false buy = 3 > 5;
 The value of buy is false.

 * LOGICAL OPERATORS
-Combine expressions and return true or fa 1 se buy= (5 > 3) && (2 < 4);
+Combine expressions and return true or false buy= (5 > 3) && (2 < 4);
 The value of buy is now true.